denimar/denibudget/README.md

 This app was implemented just to show as a portfolio.
 It wasn't a complex web application, but it can give us an idea of how I have worked, knowledges, best practices, patterns and so on.

+TODO: In the future I will implement the tests and CI as well.

 ## Table of Contents
 1. [Features](#features)
 1. [Requirements](#requirements)